-The Company's internal control systems are reviewed by M/s A. Gandhi and Associates, internal auditors, an independent firm of Chartered Accountants.
-The Internal Auditor independently evaluates the adequacy of internal controls through periodic reviews that cover all the functions and processes through reviewing major transactions.
-The Internal Auditors reports directly to the Audit Committee to ensure complete independence.
+The Company's internal control systems are reviewed by an independent firm of Chartered Accountants.
+The firm independently evaluates the adequacy of internal controls through periodic reviews that cover all the functions and processes through reviewing major transactions.
+They report directly to the Audit Committee which ensures complete independence.